 - reference to the purpose or purposes that the judge or magistrate intends the sentence to achieve.

-When sentencing an offender who has pleaded guilty, the judge or the magistrate will usually include a statement indicating what the sentence would have been had the offender not pleaded guilty.
+When sentencing an offender who has pleaded guilty, the judge or magistrate usually includes a statement indicating what the sentence would have been had the offender not pleaded guilty.
 Such statements are required under section 6AAA of the Sentencing Act 1991 (Vic).

 What Is the Purpose of Sentencing Remarks?

-Reasons for a sentence help in ascertaining how similar cases might be decided in future.
-In this way, reasons for a sentence promote consistency in sentencing.
-Finally, the reasons for a sentence help an appellant court determine if any errors were made in the sentencing process.
+Reasons for a sentence can help influence how similar cases might be decided in future.
+In this way, sentencing remarks promote consistency in sentencing.
+They can also help an appellate court (a court that hears appeals) determine if any errors were made in the sentencing process.

 Are Sentencing Remarks Made Available to the Public?

-Judges in the higher courts give their sentencing remarks verbally at the sentencing hearing.
+In the higher courts, judges give their sentencing remarks verbally at the sentencing hearing.
 The sentencing remarks are recorded and transcribed.
 Some judges may make written copies available at the hearing and may distribute these to the parties involved.

-Supreme Court sentencing remarks are usually published as judgments on the Supreme Court website and the Australasian Legal Information Institute (AustLII) website.
+Supreme Court sentencing remarks are usually published on the Supreme Court website and/or the Australasian Legal Information Institute (AustLII) website.
+Similarly, significant County Court sentencing remarks are often published on the County Court website or AustLII.

 For some high-profile cases, the higher courts will stream sentencing remarks via their respective websites, so that media and interested members of the community can hear the judge’s sentencing remarks delivered in court.

-In the Magistrates’ Court, sentencing remarks are recorded to audio but not transcribed.
+In the Magistrates’ Court, the magistrate’s sentencing remarks are recorded to audio but not transcribed.
 Recordings are retained for 12 months from the date of the hearing.
 Digital copies of recordings are available from the Magistrates’ Court for a fee.
-The Magistrates’ Court will consider all applications for recordings in line with the court’s protocols.

-Sentencing remarks in the Children’s Court are given verbally at the time of the sentencing hearing.
-No transcripts are published but the remarks are recorded to audio, and any party to the proceeding may apply for a copy.
+In the Children’s Court, the magistrate gives their sentencing remarks verbally at the sentencing hearing.
+No transcripts of the hearings are published.
+The remarks are recorded to audio, and any party to the proceeding may apply for a copy.
 However, release of a recording requires the signed authorisation of a judicial officer and payment of a fee.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.